nmarsollier/viaduct/docs/content/docs/resolvers/resolver_annotation.md

 This resolver fragment uses a `shouldInclude` variable.
 At runtime, the value for this variable will be determined by the value of the `includeMe` argument to `MyType.foo`.
 To support nested GraphQL input types, the `fromArgument` string can contain a dot-separated path.

-There are three mutually-exclusive parameters to the `@Variable` class that can be used to set the value of a variable:
+There are three mutually-exclusive parameters to the {{< kdoc viaduct.api.Variable "@Variable" >}} class that can be used to set the value of a variable:

 1. the `fromArgument` parameter just illustrated
 2. the `fromObjectField` parameter, which takes a dot-separated path relative to the `objectValue` of an execution.
 If used, the path must be a selection defined in the resolver's objectValueFragment.